canonical/uss-tableflip/doc/ubuntu_release_process.md

 From here you follow along with the snapshot upload process from [`dch --release` and beyond](#upstream-snapshot-process).

-**Note**: After doing uploading, in order to keep the daily builds working, we will then have to revert change.
-This is because the recipe will try to build from trunk, and will fail to apply your cherry-picked patch.
-This makes sense... it will grab trunk and then try to apply patches, but the cherry-picked patch will already exist.
+**Note**: After uploading a cherry-pick quilt patch to ubuntu/$release, the script `scripts/fix-daily-branch` must be run to fix daily builds.
+It will create a local branch named ubuntu/daily/$release which will revert all quilt cpick files to allow daily recipe builds to pass.

-To do this:
+To cherry-pick:

     $ git checkout ubuntu/xenial  # or whatever release.
     $ new-upstream-snapshot -v --update-patches-only
+    $ fix-daily-recipe -s ubuntu/xenial -d ubuntu/daily/xenial
+    # Create a PR in github for merging <your_remote>/ubuntu/xenial into canonical/ubuntu/dail
+    # Once that PR is approved
     $ git push upstream HEAD

+    # create local ubuntu/daily/xenial branch with *cpick* reverts to fix daily
+    $ fix-daily-branch -s ubuntu/xenial -d ubuntu/daily/xenial
+    $ git push upstream ubuntu/daily/xenial  --force

-That will produce 1 or 2 commits on the branch with summary like:
+The `cherry-pick` will produce 1 or 2 commits on the branch with summary like:

   * refresh patches against master commit 2d6e4219
   * drop cherry picks included in master commit 2d6e4219

-After doing that you can go to the recipe pages (see below) and click build-now.
+The `fix-daily-branch` will create a local ubuntu/daily/xenial branch from the local ubuntu/xenial branch and revert all debian/patches/*cpick* commits

 ### Adding a quilt patch to debian/patches ###
 This is generally needed when we are disabling backported feature from tip